 I know I say I’m obsessed with a lot of different recipes, which might make convincing you to try something a little tough.
 If I love so many, which ones are actually the best?

 My whole wheat banana bread completely blew my mind.
 To be honest, I didn’t have high expectations.
 This loaf was merely a way to get rid of 3 overly ripe bananas and a random jar of applesauce.
-I make my regular banana bread with butter and all-purpose flour because that’s where all the goodness hides.
+I make my regular banana bread and chocolate banana bread with butter and all-purpose flour because that’s where all the goodness hides.
 Well, after 1 bite of this “whatever, it won’t be good” banana bread, I was proven wrong.

 I should have learned my lesson when I made the most soft and flavorful whole wheat pizza dough and these chocolate banana muffins.
 Healthy ingredients CAN make incredible things.